Vercel

 Use Case

-This tutorial assumes that you have already connected a database to a Vercel application or serverless function.
-If you have not done so yet, you can read more about connecting a database to Vercel here.
-Note that Vercel Edge Functions are not yet supported as they do not allow connections to the database over TCP.
-However, we do expect to be able to provide support in the coming months.
-Please email support@polyscale.ai to be added to our Vercel Edge Function beta wait list.
+This tutorial assumes that you have already connected a database to a Vercel application or Serverless Function.
+If you have not done so yet, read more about connecting a database to Vercel.

 To connect to your database via PolyScale instead, it is as simple as creating a PolyScale cache, and then replacing your original database connection details with those provided by PolyScale.